ulthiel/Champ/Readme.md

 ]

 //Other types of reflection groups (with connection to data from the database
-//and/or natural choices) can be created with the following functions:
+//and/or natural choices) can be created with the functions listed below.
-//ExceptionalComplexReflectionGroup, SymmetricReflectionGroup,
-//TypeBReflectionGroup, TypeDReflectionGroup, DihedralReflectionGroup,
-//CyclicReflectionGroup, ImprimitiveReflectionGroup.
-//
 //You can also load some special models directly from the database as in the
 //following example which loads a particular model of B2 used by Bonnafé-
 //Rouquier in some computation